- 16 Jan 2026

 Last Claimed By: Tracks the user who last took responsibility for Assessment

-Collected By: Identifies the collector name
+Collected By: Identifies the Collector that collected the reported email

 Stats Card: